English determiners: Compound determiners

 Most determiners are very basic in their morphology, but some are compounds.A large group of these is formed with the words any, every, no, and some together with body, one, thing, or where (e.g., anybody, somewhere).
 The morphological phenomenon started in Old English, when thing, was combined with some, any, and no. In Middle English, it would combine with every.

 The cardinal numbers greater than 99 are also compound determiners.
 This group also includes a few and a little, and Payne, Huddleston, and Pullum argue that once, twice, and thrice also belong here, and not in the adverb category.

-Gradable
+Gradable determiners

 Although most determiners do not inflect, the following determiners participate in the system of grade.

 Syntactic and semantic types

 The following types of determiners are organized, first, syntactically according to their typical position in a noun phrase in relation to each other and, then, according to their semantic contributions to the noun phrase.
 This first division, based on categorization from A Comprehensive Grammar of the English Language, includes three categories: